karan2808/Cpp-Data-Structures-and-Algorithms/Stack/README.md

 4. Queue using Stack: Implementation of a queue using two stacks.

 5. Min Stack: A stack that supports push, pop, top, getMin (get the minimum element) in constant time.

+6. Valid Paranthesis: A program to check the validity of a given string contaning paranthesis.